bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 * **ECS Schedule v3**: Bevy now has much simpler, more flexible scheduling.
 Systems are now stored in a unified schedule, commands can be applied explicitly via `apply_system_buffers`, and a whole lot of quality of life and bug fixes.
 * **Cascaded Shadow Maps**: Higher quality shadow maps that cover larger distances, where the quality follows the camera.
-* **Environment Map Lighting**: 360 ambient image based lighting that can cheaply and drastically improve the visual quality of a scene.
+* **Environment Map Lighting**: 360 degree ambient image based lighting that can cheaply and drastically improve the visual quality of a scene.
 * **Depth and Normal Prepass**: Render depth and normal textures for a scene prior to the main pass, enabling new effects and (in some cases) improved performance.
 Shadow mapping uses the prepass shaders, which enables transparent textures to cast shadows.
 * **Smooth Skeletal Animation Transitions**: Smoothly transition between two skeletal animations playing at the same time!
 * **Improved Android Support**: Bevy now works out of the box on more Android devices (with a couple of caveats)
 * **Revamped Bloom**: Bloom now looks better, is easier to control, and has fewer visual artifacts.
-* **Distance and Atmospheric Fog**: Add depth and ambience to your scene with 3D distance and atmospheric fog effects!
+* **Distance and Atmospheric Fog**: Add depth and ambiance to your scene with 3D distance and atmospheric fog effects!
 * **StandardMaterial Blend Modes**: Achieve a variety of interesting effects with more PBR material blend modes.
 * **More Tonemapping Choices**: Choose one of the 7 popular tonemapping algorithms for your HDR scenes to achieve the visual style you are looking for.
 * **Color Grading**: Control per-camera exposure, gamma, "pre-tonemapping saturation", and "post-tonemapping saturation".